mohammadzainabbas/badge-verifier/README.md

 This will convert any valid image format into the badge format and save it with the provided output name.

-> Note that in the convert command, <output-name> is optional.
+> Note that in the convert command, "<output-name>" is optional.
 If not provided, the output will be saved as `convertedImage.png` by default.

 ## Test